szweibel/workshops/catch-our-dhrift.md

     - 'Leanne Fan'

 readings:
     - 'Rhody, Lisa Marie and Kalle Westerling.
-"Expanding Communities of Practice through DH Andragogy." *What We Talk About When We Teach DH: Diigtal Humanities in the Classroom.* edited by Brian Croxall and Diane K. Jakacki, University of Minnesota Press, 2023. pp. 247-60.
+"Expanding Communities of Practice through DH Andragogy." *What We Talk About When We Teach DH: Digtal Humanities in the Classroom.* edited by Brian Croxall and Diane K. Jakacki, University of Minnesota Press, 2023. pp. 247-60.
 Debates in the Digital Humanities.'

 ethical considerations:
     - 'DHRIFT is designed with an orientation toward minimal computing, choosing more resource-heavy alternatives only when a key pedagogical goal cannot be achieved through more minimal approaches.'